CV Layout Examples & Design Tips to Get You Hired This Year

 Mandatory CV Sections

-There are three CV sections that are absolutely necessary: contact information, work experience, and education.
+There are three CV sections that are absolutely necessary: contact information, relevant experience, and education, with enough space allocated to each.
 Without these elements, your CV will be incomplete.
-Your contact information is necessary for any interested party to contact you, such as recruiters or employers.
+Your contact information is necessary for any interested party to contact you, such as marital status where required, recruiters or employers.
 Your Work History section is required to showcase your professional experience and achievements.
-Your academic CV section is needed to highlight your educational background and scholastic achievements.
-These three sections together make a complete, if minimal, curriculum vitae.
+Your education section is needed to highlight your educational background and scholastic achievements in a professional CV.
+These three sections together make a complete, if minimal, standard CV.

 Contact Information

-• Begin with your name, of course.
+• Begin with your name in the CV header, contact details for easy communication, and additional sections as needed.
 Following that, include your phone number, email address, and home address or city.
 Make it as simple as possible for potential employers to contact you.

 • If you like, you can also include social media links on your resume.
 Links to a personal website, online portfolio, or LinkedIn profile can also be a great asset to your CV.
 This is particularly true of jobs that require tech or social media know-how, such as marketing or design.
 Before including social media in your resume, however, make sure it is work appropriate - no Instagram feeds full of party photos or Twitter feeds where you go on angry rants!